 - Despite some amount of immediate carryover, improving your maximum abilities on guitar will make you more aware of the gap between your “ideal” skill level and your “live guitar playing” skill level.
-This increases the positive pressure you feel to practice and make your playing better while performing (using the process I will describe below).
+This increases the positive pressure you feel to practice guitar and make your guitar playing better while performing (using the process I will describe below).

 - Your live guitar playing will never be “better” than your maximum skill level.
 So if you want to continuously get better at playing live, you must give yourself something to “strive” for.
 The best way to do this is to set a new standard in excellence by simply learning to play guitar better in an ideal environment.